Grilled Cabbage

 • Add some sweetness to the dish and add apple slices to the grill as well.
 The sweetness of the apple pairs great with the earthiness of the cabbage.

-• Toss the grilled cabbage in different types of marinades and vinaigrettes.
-For a simple prep, just use the same marinades or spice rubs you are using on the meat.
+• Toss the grilled cabbage in different types of marinades and vinaigrettes, like balsamic marinade or light Italian dressing!
+For simple prep, just use the same marinades or spice rubs you are using on the meat.

-• Turn into some yummy vegetarian tacos with black beans, avocado, salsa, and queso fresco.
+• Turn into some yummy vegetarian tacos with black beans, guacamole, salsa roja, and queso fresco.
+Drizzle some lime crema on top for good measure!

 • Pair cabbage and bacon for a tasty side dish.
 Chop up some crispy bacon and add to the grilled cabbage.